 - sharK: It is an advanced remote administration tool.
 Not meant for beginners and amateur hackers.
 It is said to be a tool for security professionals and advanced users.

-- Havex: This trojan that has been extensively used against the industrial sector.
+- Havex: This trojan has been extensively used against the industrial sector.
 It collects information including the presence of any Industrial Control System and then passes on the same information to remote websites.

 - Sakula: A remote access Trojan that comes in an installer of your choice.
 It will depict that it is installing some tool on your computer but will install the malware along with it.

-- KjW0rm: This Trojan comes packed with a lot of capabilities but already marked as a threat by many Antivirus tools.
+- KjW0rm: This Trojan comes packed with a lot of capabilities but is already marked as a threat by many Antivirus tools.

 These Remote Access Trojan have helped many hackers compromise millions of computers.
 Having protection against these tools is a must, and a good security program with an alert user is all it takes to prevent these Trojans from compromising your computer.